johnkerl/miller/docs/src/manpage.md

        Options:
        -i  Use case-insensitive search.
        -v  Invert: pass through records which do not match the regex.
+       -a  Only grep for values, not keys and values.
        -h|--help Show this message.
        Note that "mlr filter" is more powerful, but requires you to know field names.
        By contrast, "mlr grep" allows you to regex-match the entire record.
-It does this by formatting each record in memory as DKVP, using command-line-specified ORS/OFS/OPS, and matching the resulting line against the regex specified here.
-In particular, the regex is not applied to the input stream: if you have CSV with header line "x,y,z" and data line "1,2,3" then the regex will be matched, not against either of these lines, but against the DKVP line "x=1,y=2,z=3".
+It does this by formatting each record in memory as DKVP (or NIDX, if -a is supplied), using command-line-specified ORS/OFS/OPS, and matching the resulting line against the regex specified here.
+In particular, the regex is not applied to the input
+       stream: if you have CSV with header line "x,y,z" and data line "1,2,3" then the regex will be matched, not against either of these lines, but against the DKVP line "x=1,y=2,z=3".
 Furthermore, not all the options to system grep are supported, and this command is intended to be merely a keystroke-saver.
-To get all the features of system grep, you can do
-         "mlr --odkvp ... | grep ... | mlr --idkvp ..."
+To get all the features of system grep, you can do "mlr --odkvp ... | grep ... | mlr --idkvp ..."

    1mgroup-by0m